 - 1/8 teaspoon pepper

 - Begin, by cooking bacon by following our How to Cook Bacon in the Oven tutorial.
+Once cooked, remove any excess grease and then chop into bite-sized pieces.
+Set aside.

 - Next, bring a large pot of water to a boil and add potatoes to the pot.
 Boil until potatoes are cooked, but still firm.